Hurricanes Don't Wait.

 • Deductibles

-Businesses should look at these parts very carefully to find cargo insurance for natural disasters that will work best for unique circumstances.
+Businesses should look at these parts very carefully to find the best insurance for their situation.
+We’ll provide more information in the following sections.

 Coverage Options

-Hurricane natural disaster freight insurance coverage can have many variations.
-It’s up to business owners to determine how much protection their cargo and equipment will need.
-As we mentioned briefly, companies can obtain an all risk or named perils policy.
+Hurricane insurance coverage can come in many variations.
+It's up to you to determine how much protection your cargo and equipment will need.

 Businesses should determine the amount of coverage they need based on: